28left/descriptive_set_theory/measure.md

 The class of $\mu^*$-measurable sets forms a $\sigma$-algebra $\mathcal{M}$, and the restriction of $\mu^*$ to $\mathcal{M}$ is a measure.
 ```

-For a proof see for instance {cite}`Halmos:1950a`.
+A proof can be found in any standard book on measure theory, for instance {cite}`Halmos:1950a` or {cite}`RoydenFitzpatrick_1988n`.

 The size of the $\sigma$-algebra of measurable sets depends, of course, on the outer measure $\mu^*$.
 If $\mu^*$ is behaving rather pathetically, we cannot expect $\mathcal{M}$ to contain many sets.

 ## Lebesgue measure

-A standard way to obtain `nice' outer measures is to start with a well-behaved function defined on a certain class of sets, and then approximate.
+A standard way to obtain "nice" outer measures is to start with a well-behaved function defined on a certain class of sets, and then approximate.
 The paradigm for this approach is the construction of **Lebesgue measure** on $\Real$.

 ```{prf:definition}
 :label: def-Lebesgue